ikanel/PolyPtt/README.md

 ---

+## Backend setup

+Run _python loop.py_ if you want to use the service without web frontend or _python server.py_ to provide backend for the web ui.

+---

 ## 🎧 Audio Codec Notes

 Polycom SoundPoint phones (e.g., models 450 and 550) ignore codec configuration and always transmit audio as **G.726 QI** — a variant of the G.726 codec using reversed bit order in the payload.